irameowlee/Amazon_Vine_Analysis/README.md

 * percentage of non-Vine reviews that were 5 stars : 47.9%

 ##Summary:
 Slight positive bias.
 Paid reviewers are ten percent more likely to give a 5 star review, compared to the non-vine reviewers.
+Data would be more accurate if number of vine reviews were higher.